thana249/cex-orderbook-collector-cpp/README.md

 3. Start the service: `docker-compose up`

 ## Usage
-The service will automatically collect and save the order book data to a file named "ticker_timestamp.txt" in the project output directory.
+The service will automatically collect and save the order book data to a file named "[ticker]-[timestamp].txt" in the project output directory.

 ## Configuration
 You can configure the service by editing the `config.json` file in the config directory.